zacharydenton/zach.se/posts/2016-10-06-journey-to-india.markdown

 leave Connaught Place without being abducted or murdered.

 The lounge was fantastic, a true oasis in the desert.
-Free tea, coffee, wifi -- exactly what I needed at that point.
+Free tea, coffee, wifi---exactly what I needed at that point.
 After booking all of my accommodations for the rest of the trip, I glance at the clock and realize I only have 10 minutes left before my train leaves, so I grab my stuff and run over to platform 1.
 It boggles the mind that there are